 A study in the UK sent nine phishing emails to 62,000 business users over six weeks.
 The study found that 24,758 clicked, influenced by “authority cues,” such as creating a sense of urgency or appealing to the employee’s tendency to comply with authority figures.

 5Employees Share Confidential Data, Phishing Email or Not

 Your clients need to recognize that data loss doesn’t necessarily begin with a phishing email.
 Employees could be emailing sensitive information that a hacker could intercept – or that other people could see, opening the door to fines or restrictions for not complying with regulations.
 It could be one employee’s information to update a health insurer.

 Tessian research has found that 58 percent of people have sent an email to the wrong person from a work account.
 Furthermore, 20 percent say it resulted in lost business, and 12 percent say it cost them their jobs.

 Based on Email Security Statistics and Facts, Are You Doing Enough for Your Clients?

 Your clients may be relying on their email application or their antimalware solutions to protect them from attacks that originate with email.
 However, to take a more proactive approach by monitoring what is coming in – and going out – via email, they need an email security solution.
-These applications scan incoming mail for viruses, phishing and spam and quarantine potentially malicious email.
-Furthermore, these solutions can give users the ability to encrypt outgoing email that contains sensitive information, and safe, reliable methods for archiving emails.
+These applications scan incoming emails for viruses, phishing and spam and quarantine potentially malicious emails.
+Furthermore, these solutions can give users the ability to encrypt outgoing emails that contain sensitive information and provide safe, reliable methods for archiving emails.

 Value-added resellers (VARs) and managed services providers (MSPs) can provide clients with leading email security solutions delivered as a Service, so they pay only for what they need on a monthly basis.
 This model not only makes it an attractive option for your clients, but it helps you build monthly recurring revenue for your business.